 This Easy Vegan Croissants recipe with chocolate and raspberries creates a crispy, flaky croissant!
 This vegan croissant recipe is made in less than 30 minutes and uses only FIVE ingredients.
 Easy vegan brunch recipes like vegan puff pastry croissants boast a flaky golden crust and a melted chocolate middle!
-Indulge today with this this foolproof dairy-free chocolate croissant recipe.
+Indulge today with this foolproof dairy-free chocolate croissant recipe.

 Today I’m sharing my super Easy Vegan Chocolate Filled Croissants recipe with raspberries.
 How can croissants be easy?
 Just read on and find out for yourself.